motion/orbit/notes/next.md

 TODO (high level):

 1. Clean up settings/syncers bugs
-2. Figure out architecture for syncers/apps to cover Needs 1/2/3
+2. we need to have the account/team system setup
-3. BLOCKING #2, we need to have the account/team system setup
+3. Figure out architecture for syncers/apps to cover Needs 1/2/3

 TODO (broken down):